b54690/student-evaluation-tool/README.md

 Project description
 ===

-Evaluation Tool for Teachers (still in progress ✌🏼)
+Evaluation Tool for Teachers (styling in progress ✌🏼) --
---

 For my final personal assignment at the Codaisseur Academy I was tasked with building an evaluation tool